BrainBlend-AI/atomic-agents/README.md

 pip install atomic-agents
 ```

-This also installs the CLI *Atomic Assembler* which can be used to download Tools (and soon also Agents and Pipelines).
+This also installs the CLI *Atomic Assembler*, which can be used to download Tools (and soon also Agents and Pipelines).

 ## Quickstart & Examples
 A complete list of examples can be found in the [examples](./atomic-examples/) directory.

-We do our best to thoroughly document each example, but if something is unclear, please don't hesitate to open an issue or a pull request in order to improve the documentation.
+We strive to thoroughly document each example, but if something is unclear, please don't hesitate to open an issue or pull request to improve the documentation.

 Here's a quick snippet demonstrating how easy it is to create a powerful agent with Atomic Agents: